brunetton/caPiture-ng/README.md

 Once you've installed it on your Raspbian SD card, you'll have to add a LED and a push button:
 - Connect GPIO 18 (PIN 12) to the + leg of an LED with a 330 Ohm resistor in between, other leg to gnd
 - Attach button to GPIO 3 (PIN 5), other leg to gnd

+## Usage

+- to set the number of channels to record you'll have to edit `startcapiture.sh` script, in "start recording" section, in command line arguments to  `jack_capture`.
+Example, for 12-tracks recording:
+    `jack_capture --disable-console -fn $FILE-2.flac -f flac -p system:capture_9 -p system:capture_10 -p system:capture_11 -p system:capture_12`
+- as FLAC is limited to 8 channels, we start 2 `jack_capture` processes.
+This results in 2 output files:
+    - `2023-09-02_01-20-32.1.flac` that contains channels 1-8
+    - `2023-09-02_01-20-32.2.flac` that contains channels 9-16

 ## TODO